ervikrant06/ervikrant06.github.io/_posts/2019-04-24-Kubernetes-Interview-Questions.md

 A: A PDB specifies the number of replicas that an application can tolerate having, relative to how many it is intended to have.
 For example, a Deployment which has a .spec.replicas: 5 is supposed to have 5 pods at any given time.
 If its PDB allows for there to be 4 at a time, then the Eviction API will allow voluntary disruption of one, but not two pods, at a time.
 This is applicable for voluntary disruptions.

+Q: In what situations daemonsets are normally used?

+A: Daemonset are used to start the PODs on every node in cluster.
+It's used generally to run the monitoring or logging agents which are supposed to run on every executor node in cluster.

+Q: When stateful sets are preferred?

+A:

+Q: What's init container and when it can be used?

+A: init containers will set a stage for you before running the actual POD.

+- Wait for some time before starting the app Container with a command like sleep 60.
+- Clone a git repository into a volume.

 #### Compute

 Q: How to troubleshoot if the POD is not getting scheduled?